Internet

 6. Just take the first step

-This is not something that is a new concept in any way.
+This is not something that is new in any way.
 In the face of significant challenges, the most challenging stage is the first one.
 So perhaps the first thing to do is to break the project down to milestones.

 Then try to take it one at a time.
 You have two choices: either start with the one that seems the easiest to get into a flow of work or tackle the one that appears the hardest first.
 Depending on what your goal is, it is understood that you may prefer to get started with one quick, easy task and take it from there.
 As a developer, you have the knowledge as well as personal preferences to choose the better route to benefit the project and the working process.

-In Brian Tracy’sbook,“Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time,” hegoes much deeper into details of how you can get better at facing challenges without necessarily having the motivation to do it.
+In Brian Tracy’s book, “Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time,” he goes much deeper into details of how you can get better at facing challenges without necessarily having the motivation to do it.
 And the perk is minimizing procrastination in the process.
 The concept is simple.
 If you eat a frog first thing in the morning, nothing worse could happen for the rest of the day.
 Once you take off the hardest part of the work, you will have the confidence to keep working.

 7. Track your time

 Now that is not for everyone.
-When I refer to tracking time, that means logging in what you did throughout the workday, how much time it took you as well as how you went about doing it.
+When I refer to tracking time, that means logging in what you did throughout the workday, how much time it took you, as well as how you went about doing it.
 You can go as much or as little into detail as you see fit.

 Why?
 There are several benefits I observed from experience:

-● It helps you zero in on the times you are not productive and what activities you are doing instead.
+It helps you zero in on the times you are not productive and what activities you are doing instead.
 Like drinking coffee, talking to colleagues, if you are a smoker, the amount of time that goes into smoke breaks, etc.

-● If you are detailed, you can also track how you are growing.
+If you are detailed, you can also track how you are growing.
 You can look back and see how much time a similar task took you a month ago, two weeks ago, etc. You can see what habits you are developing that are a part of your daily life, that perhaps you didn’t realize.
 Like taking hours off your day to chat with a friend and or staying too long on sites like YouTube, Reddit, social media, etc. Or maybe you will observe good habits, such as taking the necessary time to be prepared for meetings or doing proper research on your work.

 Depending on your work, your practices, your goals, and the job requirements, you will likely approach this differently to fit your own needs.
 And you should.

 I prefer being more thorough with my time tracking.
 I use google calendar and track my time in 30-hour increments, grouping activities that took me hours, of course.
-Here is how a couple of entries may look like for me:
+Here is what a couple of entries may look like for me:

-9:30 am – 10 am: Making coffee, Talking to colleagues, planning the day, and writing my to-do’s.
+- 9:30 am–10 am: Making coffee, Talking to colleagues, planning the day, and writing my to-do’s.

-10 am-12 am Research for my “facing challenges when lacking motivation” article.
+- 10 am-12 am Research for my “facing challenges when lacking motivation” article.
 Setting up the base of the article and planning my article flow.

-12 pm – 12:45 pm: Lunch
+- 12 pm–12:45 pm: Lunch

-12:45 – 2:30 pm: Writing for “challenges and motivation” article
+- 12:45 – 2:30 pm: Writing for “challenges and motivation” article

 As you see, you do not only track your work-related activities but your overall patterns of behavior.
-I urge you to try this as it has brought me a level of self-awareness.
-The process has helped me zero in on the habits I need to change or optimize not only to be moreproductivebut doing it by cultivating healthy habits first and foremost.
+I urge you to try this, as it has brought me a level of self-awareness.
+The process has helped me zero in on the habits I need to change or optimize not only to be more productive but doing it by cultivating healthy habits first and foremost.

 8. Motivation is excellent, but…